Dimensional Fund Advisors

 In 2009, Dimensional acquired SmartNest, a retirement planning computer software company.
 Researcher Robert C. Merton left SmartNest's board after the purchase and became a Resident Scientist at Dimensional.

-In November 2020, the company announced it was abandoning its strictly advisor-access only mutual fund business model by offering openly-accessed exchange-traded funds.
+In November 2020, the firm announced it was augmenting its strictly advisor-access and institutional only mutual fund business model by offering openly accessed exchange-traded funds.

+Board of Directors

+Board of Directors of the general partner of Dimensional Fund Advisors LP: